 Dateline: Merida, Mexico

-How much time do you want to spend in an each place you want to go as nomad?
+• How much time would you like to spend in each place you want to go as a Nomad?

-How much time does the each nomad base deserve?
+• How much time does each base deserve?

-How much time each short-term place you visit will have you settled in, feeling comfortable and productive?
+• How much time do you need in each short-term place you visit to get settled in, feel comfortable, and be productive?

 In a nutshell, the Base Cities Strategy involves having homes in different cities — bases — that are usually relatively far apart so that you can travel to nearby locations from each one.
 From there, you have to consider how much time each base deserves and whether or not you’ll have any short-term flings with other countries along the way.

-Going beyond simple lifestyle design, however, a true Nomad Capitalist will also want to know how to use this type of strategy to their full benefit to live around the world completely tax free.
+Going beyond simple lifestyle design, however, a true Nomad Capitalist will also want to know how to use this type of strategy to achieve its full benefit to live around the world completely tax-free.

 The Trifecta Strategy is for those folks with the money to rent or buy quality properties in different locations around the world — potentially three, hence the Trifecta — in order to establish bases in which they can live for a certain amount of time without becoming tax resident in any of them.

-For me, that might be Kuala Lumpur, Malaysia in January, February and March, followed by Tbilisi, Georgia in the spring and early summer.
-From there, perhaps I’ll spend the the fall and winter season somewhere like Bogota, Colombia to enjoy Christmas time in a place where they know how to celebrate such an occasion.
+For me, that might be Kuala Lumpur, Malaysia in January through March, followed by Tbilisi, Georgia in the spring and early summer.
+From there, perhaps I’ll spend the fall and winter season somewhere like Bogota, Colombia to enjoy Christmas time in a place where they know how to celebrate such an occasion.
 This will allow me to be in Asia, Europe, and the Americas over the course of a year.

-Not only that, if you choose to use this Trifecta Strategy, you will have spent a total of nine months in your three base locations, leaving three months throughout the course of the year that you can then split up between each base to enjoy shorter trips for leisure or business, or ”bleisure”, as it has started to be called by many location independent lifestyle community.
+By following a similar Trifecta Strategy, you will spend a total of nine months in your three base locations, leaving three months throughout the course of the year that you can then split up between each base to enjoy shorter trips for leisure or business, or “bleisure,” as it has started to be called by many location independent lifestyle communities.

 Ideally, you can spend one month in between each base to get to your new location with stops in other countries that you are interested in exploring.